Category Archives: Meditation

 Filed under christianity, imagination, literature, Meditation, Poems

-Passion Sunday; the Stations of the Cross
+Good Friday: the first 12 Stations of the Cross

-Here is a complete sequence of my sonnets for the Stations of the Cross, which form the core of my book Sounding the Seasons.
-I am posting them in time for Passion Sunday, so that anyone who wishes to make use of them for personal devotion or reproduce them for use in their Church can do so, either on the Sunday itself or at any other point in Passiontide.
 Please feel free to make use of them in anyway you like, and to reproduce them, but I would be grateful if you could include in any hand-outs a link back to this blog and also a note to say they are taken from ‘Sounding the Seasons; seventy Sonnets for the Christian Year, Canterbury Press 2012′ so that people who wish to can follow the rest of the sequence through the church year, or obtain the book, can do so.
 The book has an essay on poetry in liturgy with suggestions as to how these and the other sonnets can be used.
+The book is now back in stock on both Amazon UK and USA

-The Images are taken from a set of stations of the cross in St. Alban’s church Oxford.
+The Image above is courtesy of Lancia Smith.
+The Images below are taken from a set of stations of the cross in St. Alban’s church Oxford.
 I have also read the sonnets onto audioboo, so you can click on the ‘play’ button or on the title of each poem to hear it.

 Stations Of the Cross